German Shepherd: 20th Century

 When the German Shepherd was introduced to the United States it was initially a popular dog.
 But as the dogs' popularity grew, it became associated as a dangerous breed owned by gangsters and bootleggers.
-The reputation of the German Shepherds as a dangerous breed had grown to such an extent that it was briefly banned to import them in Australia in 1929.
+The reputation of the German Shepherds as a dangerous breed had grown to such an extent that importing them was briefly banned in Australia in 1929.
 Potential legislation was even considered to require that all German shepherds in South Australia be sterilised.

 Naming

-The breed was named Deutscher Schäferhund, by von Stephanitz, literally translating to "German Shepherd Dog".
+The breed was named Deutscher Schäferhund, by von Stephanitz, translating to "German Shepherd Dog."
 At the time, all other herding dogs in Germany were referred to by this name; they thus became known as Altdeutsche Schäferhunde, or old German herding dogs.

-The direct translation of the name was adopted for use in the stud-book; however, at the end of the First World War, it was believed that the inclusion of the word "German" would harm the breed's popularity, due to the anti-German sentiment of the era.
-The breed was officially renamed by the UK Kennel Club to "Alsatian Wolf Dog", after the French region of Alsace bordering Germany.
+The direct translation of the name was adopted for use in the stud-book; however, at the end of the First World War, it was thought that use of the word "German" would harm the breed's popularity in countries that had fought Germany.
+The breed was officially renamed by the UK Kennel Club to "Alsatian Wolf Dog," after the French region of Alsace bordering Germany.

 Eventually, the appendage "wolf dog" was dropped, after numerous campaigns by breeders who were worried that becoming known as a wolf-dog hybrid would affect the breed's popularity and legality.
 The name Alsatian remained for five decades, until 1977, when successful campaigns by dog enthusiasts pressured the British kennel clubs to allow the breed to be registered again as German Shepherds.
-The word "Alsatian" once appeared in parentheses as part of the formal breed name of the American Kennel Club and was removed in 2010.
+The word "Alsatian" once appeared in parentheses as part of the formal breed name of the American Kennel Club, until removed in 2010.